 - Why the substance was taken - whether it was an accident or deliberate.

 - How it was taken (for example, swallowed or inhaled).

 - How much was taken (if you know).

+Give details of any symptoms the person has had, such as whether they have been sick.
 If they have been sick, collect a sample of their vomit as it may help medical staff to identify the poison.

 Medical staff may also want to know:

 - Whether they have any existing medical conditions.

 - Whether they are taking any medication (if you know).